GageGotya/G.E.N.G.A.R-AI-Assistant/README.md

 # 🤖 G.E.N.G.A.R. – Gage’s Enhanced Next-Gen AI Responder

 Welcome to the official home of **G.E.N.G.A.R.**, a multi-modular, 24/7 personal AI assistant engineered by Gage Ayala.
-This project is designed for cybersecurity automation, intelligent home lab control, real-time threat detection, OSINT reconnaissance, and future smart-glasses integration.
+This project is designed for cybersecurity automation, intelligent home lab control, real-time threat detection, OSINT reconnaissance, and future smart-glasses integration

 > Inspired by J.A.R.V.I.S. from Iron Man – Powered by GPT-4 – Built for real-world operations.